gardenlinux/gardenlinux/tests/README.md

     - **image** the build result image used within the tests
     - **kernel** the name for the builded kernel

-- **base** contains the configuration options for local tests in the `base` feature, at the moment there is not local test in `base` that has any configuration options
+- **base** contains the configuration options for local tests in the `base` feature, at the moment there is no local test in `base` that has any configuration options

 - **features** list of features that is used to determine the tests to run